ing-bank/lion/CONTRIBUTING.md

 Check out ways to contribute to Lion Web Components:

+## Feature requests

+When you have an idea on how we could improve, please check our [closed issues](https://github.com/ing-bank/lion/issues?q=is%3Aissue+is%3Aclosed+label%3Aenhancement) to see if there are similar ideas.
+If there are none, please [submit](https://github.com/ing-bank/lion/issues/new/choose) your feature request as an issue.
+Add a clear description of what you expect from the improvement and what the use case is.
+The issue will be closed and the community can add 👍 reactions to [vote and show interest](https://github.com/ing-bank/lion/issues?q=label%3A%22votes+needed%22+sort%3Areactions-%2B1-desc).
+When the feature gets picked up, the issue can be reopened.

 ## Existing components: we love pull requests ♥

 Help out the whole lion community by sending your merge requests and issues.